Pharmacological Treatment

 What are the Options For Weight Loss Medication?

-Overweight and obesity are now recognized as chronic medical conditions.
-As such, they require life-long treatment.
+Overweight and obesity are recognized as chronic medical conditions.
+As such, they often require life-long treatment.
 In addition to maintaining a healthy lifestyle, treating complications of weight, as well as treating medical conditions that cause weight gain, we also need to address excess weight itself.

 The processes that go on in our bodies and in the brain, that determine what weight (or “set point”) our bodies maintain is quite complex.
 Also, once a person has gained excess weight, it can be much harder to work against the hormones and other chemical processes in the body that are trying to keep the person’s weight at the “set point”.